how do I get my angelfish to breed?

 Angelfish pairs can spawn every 7 to 10 days if the eggs are removed.
 You would only do this if you want your breeding pair to produce eggs faster.

 How long it takes for angelfish to breed depends on your definition of breeding.
 Does this mean from fertilization to egg hatching?
 Or does this include the pre-fertilization of eggs?
-If you understand their breeding cycle, then you can determine how long it takes by observing certain behaviors.

 • Egg laying and fertilization occur in a matter of 3-6 hours.